Gonzz-96/modern-programming-tdd/src/main/resources/notes/chapter4_notes.md

 ### Fixtures

-A fixture is an environment that contains a series of tools (initialization, variables, helper functions) used by the tests of that file.
+A fixture is an environment containing a series of tools (initialization, variables, helper functions) used by the tests of that file.

 Example: